shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 ## **How I Fixed Challenges** 🌟

 - **Model API Costs**:
  - Evaluated multiple models and frameworks, but **GPT-3.5 Turbo** was chosen for its cost-effectiveness and outstanding performance.

 - **Token Limitations**:
-  - OpenAI’s **GPT-3.5 Turbo** effectively managed token constraints by leveraging its powerful reasoning capabilities, optimizing token usage, and maintaining context to generate accurate results.
+ - OpenAI's **GPT-3.5 Turbo** effectively managed token constraints by leveraging its powerful reasoning capabilities, optimizing token usage, and maintaining context to generate accurate results.

 - **Memory Challenges**:
-  - Compared with other models like LLaMA and Google’s offerings, **GPT-3.5 Turbo** proved superior in handling memory-intensive tasks and maintaining consistent performance.
+ - Compared with other models like LLaMA and Google's offerings, **GPT-3.5 Turbo** proved superior in handling memory-intensive tasks and maintaining consistent performance.

 ---

 **Note:** This system is now live, providing users with a seamless and efficient way to fetch trip details in one go.
 It showcases the potential of modular AI architectures in real-world applications.